 Search Reddit, Discord, or review sites for any valuable information about the site.
 If early adopters are actively discussing the platform (and not just whining about it), there’s a good chance it’s alive and improving.

-It is important to recognize that not every new sweepstakes casino is truly player-centric.
+It’s important to recognize that not all new sweepstakes casinos are truly player-centric.

-While some newbies are doing their best to earn trust, others are looking to take shortcuts, hide the rules, or simply take players’ funds and run.
+While some are doing their best to earn trust, others are looking to take shortcuts, hide the rules, or simply steal players’ funds.

-Finding out the warning signs has the potential to relieve you of frustration – or even worse, losing your money or rewards you earned.
-Check out the most common red flags in new sweepstakes sites that should raise a flag if you plan on registering and/or playing.
+Learning to recognize warning signs can save you from frustration — or even worse, losing your money or earned rewards.
+Check out the most common red flags on new sweepstakes sites that should make you think twice about registering and/or playing.

 If you have to collect anything greater than 100 SC before you will be able to cash out in any way, it should alarm you, and more likely, discourage you from cashing out entirely.